engie-group/zabel-elements/README.md

 (wrong type, not a permitted value, ...), a _ValueError_ exception will be raised.

-!!! note
+#### Note

 Base classes do not try to provide features not offered by the tool API.

-    Their methods closely match the underlying API
+Their methods closely match the underlying API.

 They offer an uniform (or, at least, harmonized) naming convention, and may simplify technical details (pagination is automatically performed if needed).

 ## zabel.elements.images

-It provides image wrappers for the built-in low-level clients classes (those defined in the **zabel.elements.clients** module).
+It provides image wrappers for the built-in clients classes (those defined in the **zabel.elements.clients** module).

 Those abstract image wrappers implement an `__init__` constructor with